varunteja007006/JobToday-ReactJS/README.md

 A much stress relieving part is you can set the status of each of your application to Pending/ Interview/ Declined.

 Finally, you get stats to check your job applications applied every month.

 ### Built with 💚Vite + 💙React JS

 This is a React based frontend project.

+###

+Finally deployed on Netlify.

 ## Features